-Another benefit to using this type of plug-in is there are more parameters for individual reverb, rather than just setting it around “4,” you can adjust other parameters, such as “pre-delay,” the “reverb time,” “highcut,” “spread,” including the “dry” and “wet” settings.
+Another benefit to using this type of plug-in is there are more parameters for individual reverb, rather than just setting it around “4,” you can adjust other parameters, such as “pre-delay,” the “reverb time,” “high-cut,” “spread,” including the “dry” and “wet” settings.
 As I pointed out above, a premium reverb is also worth looking into because they too also come with more parameters.

 2) Use Ambiance to Change the Style of Reverberation

-This is another Garageband tool I find pretty useful (I wrote all about it in my guide).
+Ambience is another Garageband tool I find pretty useful (I wrote all about it in my guide).

 Reverb is a very specific tool that changes the way sound reverberates throughout a room, including even the size of the room, however, the ambiance is more about the type of reverberation.